tech-med/medlearnity.com/src/content/blog/usmle-step-1-test-day-tips/index.md

 ---

-title: "6 USMLE Step 1 Tips To Succeed On Test Day"
+title: '6 USMLE Step 1 Tips To Succeed On Test Day'
 pubDate: 2021-07-20
 categories:
-  - "usmle-step-1"
+  - 'usmle-step-1'
-description: "The  is enough to stress out even the calmest medical students.
-Most individuals have two or three years of schooling behind them before taking the exam, b"
+description: 'The  is enough to stress out even the calmest medical students.
+Most individuals have two or three years of schooling behind them before taking the exam, b'
 ---

 # 6 USMLE Step 1 Test Day Tips